daizutabi/pheasant/docs/docs/index.md

 ## Overview

 Pheasant is a Markdown converter which can be used as a plugin for static site generators such as [MkDocs](http://www.mkdocs.org/) or [Pelican](http://docs.getpelican.com/en/stable/).

 Highlights include:

-+ Auto generation of outputs for a fenced code block in Markdown using [Jupyter client](https://jupyter-client.readthedocs.io/en/stable/).
++ Auto generation of outputs for a fenced code block in Markdown source using [Jupyter client](https://jupyter-client.readthedocs.io/en/stable/).
 The code language is not restricted to Python.
 + Auto numbering of headers, figures, and tables.
-Numbered objects can be linked in Markdown source.
+Numbered objects can be linked from Markdown source.
-+ Simple interface to use Pheasant with other site generators.
++ Simple interface to use Pheasant as a plugin for other site generators.
-+ Easy to install any extensions you want to Pheasant.
++ Easy to introduce any extensions you want to Pheasant.

 ## How to install